 If you’re experiencing bullying, you probably feel powerless, humiliated and alone.
 Remember: it’s not your fault, and you are NOT alone.
-Bullying isn’t a result of anything you’ve done, but having a coping strategy up your sleeve can make it easier to deal with a bullying situation.
+Bullying isn’t a result of anything you’ve done, but having ways to cope with bullying can make it easier to deal with the situation.

 6 tips for dealing with bullying in the moment

 If you’re experiencing bullying, it can be tempting to start skipping school, uni or social activities to avoid being in a situation where you could encounter the person who’s bullying you.
 However, you shouldn’t have to miss out on things because of the way someone’s treating you.